 All the latest information is available here.

-From 7 August, Tasmania will open “safe-travel-bubbles” with South Australia, Northern Territory and Western Australia.
+Tasmania was expected to open its border to certain states from 7 August to create “safe-travel-bubbles” with South Australia, Northern Territory and Western Australia.

 More information can be found on Tasmania’s border closures and openings here.